-The FLTMAG Technology Highlights are short pieces in which we highlight a technology that we feel others in CALL would benefit from.
+The FLTMAG Technology Highlights are short pieces in which we highlight a technology that we feel other teachers and practitioners would benefit from.
 The average word count is 500 words.

 The tools we feature in the technology highlights are: